Cher Scarlett: Remote work advocacy

-#AppleToo movement and Apple Together
+#AppleToo movement and worker organizing

-Scarlett, along with Janneke Parrish, was a leader of the #AppleToo movement.
-In August 2021, the group created a website and Medium page, on which they posted anonymous reports of mistreatment, including verbal and sexual abuse, retaliation, discrimination, poor working conditions, and unequal pay experienced by Apple employees and contractors.
+Scarlett was a leader of the #AppleToo movement.
+In August 2021, she launched a wage transparency survey at the company, after previous attempts by other employees were shut down.
+It gained over 3,000 submissions.
+Soon after, a group of employees created a website and Medium page, on which Scarlett and Janneke Parrish, a program manager at Apple, posted anonymous reports of mistreatment, including verbal and sexual abuse, retaliation, discrimination, poor working conditions, and unequal pay experienced by Apple employees and contractors.
 Scarlett said the group received over 600 stories from employees.
 Parrish was later fired, and the group started more formally organizing as Apple Together, a solidarity union which Scarlett and Parrish helped found and as of May 2022, were advisors for.
 Organizers said that they are not being paid fairly for the work they are doing, and that many are struggling to survive.
 Scarlett asked The Washington Post, "If the richest company in the world won't pay its workers enough to live, who will?"

 Apple has said that they trust in their "framework for the implementation and oversight of [Apple's] human rights commitments", and that they have "always strived to create an inclusive, welcoming workplace where everyone is respected and accepted".

-Pay equity and NLRB charges

-On September 1, 2021, Scarlett filed a charge with the NLRB, alleging that Apple had violated the law in stopping employees from discussing their salaries and gathering data to examine racial or gender-based wage gaps.
-A month prior, she launched a wage transparency survey at the company, after the company shut down previous attempts by other employees.
-It gained over 3,000 submissions.